 So why has the beat become so important?
 Technology.
-Thanks to home computer explosion of the ‘80s, and the musical hardware and software that came along shortly thereafter, beat making was no longer left to the pros.
-Anyone with a powerful enough computer could start making music on their own.
+Thanks to the home computer explosion of the ‘80s, and the musical hardware and software that came along shortly thereafter, beat-making was no longer left to the pros.
+Anyone with a powerful enough computer or even smartphone could start making music on their own.

 Prices dropped, more people owned computers, and software blossomed.
 With smart technology and mobile devices, we all carry a potential mini-studio in the palm of our hands.
 With that kind of access, experimentations, variations, and mutations become more commonplace.

-There are two schools of thought on the best way to start making beats or upping your beat game: spend the cash to get the gear the pros use or start with the bare minimum and just work on your craft.
-Is there a perfect right or wrong answer?
+There are two schools of thought on the best way to start making beats or upping your beat game: Spend the cash to get the gear the pros use?
+Or start with the bare minimum and just work on your craft?
+Is there a right or wrong answer?
 Not necessarily.

-After all, the hip hop masters of the late ‘70s had about .01% of the gear available today when you consider all the software and electronics available.
+After all, the hip-hop masters of the late ‘70s had about .01% of the gear available today when you consider all the software and electronics at our disposal.
 And they certainly didn’t have the mobile sound studios that are found on the most recent and powerful laptops.
-But what they did have started a revolution.
+But what they had started a revolution.

 Which isn’t to say a studio setup full of midi keyboards, studio monitors, boards to mix and master, and more, is a waste of money.
 Many music producers around the world use just as much of the equipment and software as is available because they work with a wide range of artists with varying needs, tastes, and sounds.

-If you’re just starting to produce beats, however, it makes sense to start small and take the time to learn the craft.
+If you’re just starting to produce beats it makes sense to start small.
+Take the time it takes to learn the craft.
 Outside of a laptop with a capable sound card and headphones, the only gear you really need is a digital audio workstation (DAW).
-As a beginning beat maker, a DAW has everything you need to start learning how to make hip hop beats.
+As a beginning beat maker, a DAW has everything you need to start learning how to make hip-hop beats.

 Before you fire up the DAW, open a browser window first and investigate what beats are.
 Figure out the beats per minute (BPM), the time signature, and the distinction between downbeats, backbeats, and breakbeats of the music you listen to.
 If you’ve ever played an instrument, you’ve given yourself a bit of a head start.